peterspenler/MapTracker/README.md

 }
 ```

-ImagePath may in the future be expanded to be a URL instead of a file, similar with the configuration file, (to make things easier);
+- ImagePath should be able to be a URL instead of a file, similar with the configuration file, (to make things easier);
 so you should design the app to use a file relative to the external storage if the first characters in the value string of that field if it starts with `file://`.
+- The ImagePath and Configuration File can be simple HTTP GET documents so we can host them on any webserver.
-The XDisplayLoc and XLoc reflect that the map may not be to scale.
+- The XDisplayLoc and XLoc reflect that the map may not be to scale.
-Important: The XLoc and YLoc should be the values recorded not the pixel location.
+- Important: The XLoc and YLoc should be the values recorded not the pixel location.
-The pixel locations should be relative to the image not the display, for obvious reasons.
+- he pixel locations should be relative to the image not the display, for obvious reasons.
-The landmarks can be placed in their location based on any coordinate system (often people use 0,0 as either the bottom left or top left), make 0,0 the top left.
+- The landmarks can be placed in their location based on any coordinate system (often people use 0,0 as either the bottom left or top left), make 0,0 the top left.